-Care experienced children and young people have been identified as a group who could benefit from additional resources and approximately £33 million from the Attainment Scotland Fund is being made available to local authorities from 2018/19 to 2020/21.
-The use of this funding should be jointly agreed by the Chief Education Officer and Chief Social Work Officer and is intended to help authorities invest in approaches which improve educational outcomes for care experienced children and young people5.
+Care experienced children and young people have been identified as a group who could benefit from additional resources and approximately £33 million from the Attainment Scotland Fund is being made available to local authorities from 2018/19 to 2020/21 (over the academic years).
+The use of this funding should be jointly agreed by the Chief Education Officer and Chief Social Work Officer and is intended to help authorities invest in approaches which improve educational outcomes for care experienced children and young people.